-Through practical, hands-on problem solving, your child will develop transferrable skills such with the Massachusetts Institute of Technology (MIT) to bring a new approach to learning the interdisciplinary subjects of STEAM.
+Through practical, hands-on problem solving, your child will develop transferrable skills such

+Learn how we have collaborated with the Massachusetts Institute of Technology (MIT) to bring a new approach to learning the interdisciplinary subjects of STEAM.
 Through in-school challenges, an annual visit to MIT, and specialised training for our STEAM teachers, we put your child at the vanguard of developing skills for the 21st century.